godotengine/godot-docs/classes/class_rect3.rst

 Description
 -----------

-Rect3 provides an 3D Axis-Aligned Bounding Box.
-It consists of a position, a size, and several utility functions.
-It is typically used for simple (fast) overlap tests.
+Rect3 consists of a position, a size, and several utility functions.
+It is typically used for fast overlap tests.

 Member Function Description
 ---------------------------